neyer/snout/README.md

 `make_django_patterns` creates a route for all functions in the given module, except those starting with "_"

  underscores (_) are replaced with dashes (-) because why not?

+ a view named "index" is given the route "^$" by default

  any arguments to your view (other than "requests") are assigned regular expression match groups.

 ## why